korsakjakub/terraform-ansible-bsf-test/README.md

 # Terraform x Ansible learning BSF

-- Use terraform to create a GCP Compute Instance
+- Use terraform to create a number of GCP Compute Instances (count defined in variables.tf)
 - On the Compute instance use ansible as payload to create Azure VM
 - On the Azure VM install MySQL